 IELTS Speaking also measures your pronunciation.
 Keep in mind that pronunciation involves more than just articulating individual words correctly.
 Many students have even larger pronunciation problems at the sentence level.
 These problems occur when a student doesn’t have a feel for native-like rhythm or intonation patterns.
 Unfortunately, there is no easy fix for most pronunciation issues.
 Generally, the best way to improve is to use your English in daily life.

 If you can’t use English on a regular basis, then it can be helpful to listen to recordings of English speakers.
 Pause the recordings occasionally and attempt to pronounce entire sentences exactly the same way as the speaker.
 Try to copy the speaker’s tone (the rise or fall of the voice).
 Also try to copy how the speaker speeds up, slows down, and pauses throughout the sentence.
 Even try to mimic the speaker’s emotion!
 You may feel a little silly doing this exercise, but that is actually a sign you’re doing it correctly!
 Over time, you will develop your ear to hear the sounds of English and reproduce them more accurately.

-IELTS Speaking: Parts 1, 2, and 3 in Depth
+IELTS Speaking: Guide to Parts 1, 2, and 3

 Part 1 IELTS Speaking Questions